LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 !!! tip "Default Settings"
     These instructions are a prerequisite for automatic update and automatic build.

-    Refer to [Modify Automatic Building](gh-update.md#modify-automatic-building) if you don't want to accept the default recommendation to automatically update and build.
+    Refer to [Modify Automatic Building](automatic.md#modify-automatic-building{: target="_blank" } if you don't want to accept the default recommendation to automatically update and build.

 You must be logged into your *GitHub* account before starting this step.
 If you are continuing, you are already logged in.